octimot/StoryToolkitAI/README.md

 tool needs to download the model file (around 500MB) to your local cache.
 But, after the model is saved on your machine, the search should work almost in real time._

-_About search speed: the search is pretty fast, but it will depend on the size of the transcript (or transcripts) you're searching.
-Using a lot of transcripts will make the search slower, so a smaller transform model is recommended (more on that later).
-On a Mac M1, using the all-MiniLM-L6-v2 model, searching through an hour of audio (cca.
-700 phrases) takes around 2 seconds, while searching through 40+ hours of audio (cca.
-34k phrases) takes around 2 minutes._
+_About search speed: the search is pretty fast, but it will depend on the size of the files you're searching.
+Using a lot of them will make the search slower, so a smaller transform model is recommended (more on that later).
+The first time you open a window and search something, it will take a while to turn the data  into something that the machine understands, but after the first search is completed, all other searches should work fast._

 ### Transcript Word Search
 Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their